extrasalt/extrasalt.github.io/resume/resume.md

 ### Software Engineer, Indix

 June 2017 - Feb 2019

 Indix was product intelligence platform offering services like product categorization, brand identification, standardized attribute extraction and product clustering for over two billion products.

-My team built and maintained a distributed crawler-parser was responsible for processing 20 million pages per day.
+My team built and maintained a distributed crawler-parser responsible for processing 20 million pages per day.
 The team had a very strong Devops culture with a strong emphasis on CI/CD.

 My responsibility was to ensure critical sites stayed crawlable.
 I worked extensively in Scala and Kafka to add several improvements to the crawl-parse system including: